Determinants of an Inclusive Integration Context

 MIRIPS-FI project was carried out during years 2012-2014 at the Research Unit of Social Psychology in the University of Helsinki and led by Professor Inga Jasinskaja-Lahti.
 The project was funded by Kone Foundation and linked to the international MIRIPS research network led by Professor Emeritus John Berry.

 NB: This project have now ended.
-For ongoing research carried out in the discipline of Social Psychology, University of Helsinki, see the Spring-fi blog.
+For ongoing research on ethnic intergroup relations carried out in the discipline of Social Psychology, University of Helsinki, please see the blog of our ESSO group.